CALL US : 660.663.2331

 SUNDAY SCHOOL DIRECTOR

-4. Schedule and conduct periodic workers training meetings; solicit participation in denominational, state, and associational training programs.
+Schedule and conduct periodic workers training meetings alongside the pastor; solicit participation in denominational, state, and associational training programs.

 ASSOCIATIONAL BOARD MEMBER

-1. Shall be elected annual, as the Association By-Laws shall prescribed, and shall faithfully represent the church.
+Shall be elected annual, as the Association By-Laws are prescribed, and shall faithfully represent the church.

 HEADS OF DEPARTMENTS

-1. Sunday School Director, Nursery Coordinator, AWANA Commander, Student Ministry Team Director, Women’s Missionary Union Director, and Brotherhood Director must be members of this Church.
+Sunday School Director, Nursery Coordinator, Children’s Ministry Director, Youth Pastor, Women’s Missionary Union Director, and Brotherhood Director and all must be members of this Church.

-3. Shall make a report of the Department Activities to the Church at each monthly business meeting.
+Canmake a report of the Department Activities to the Church at each meaningful members meeting.

-5. May be removed from office by a majority vote of the Church members at any regular business meeting after the matter has been considered by the deacons and pastor.
+May be removed from office by a 2/3vote of the Church members at any members meeting after the matter has been addressed according to Matthew 18.

 OTHER DEPARTMENT WORKERS